larmbox/elements/docs/docs/getting-started/installation.md

 ## Stylesheet

-Import the `elements.scss` file with Sass:
+Import the `elements.scss` file:

 ```scss
 @import '@larmbox/elements/dist/theme/elements';
 ```

-:::warning
+:::tip
-You probably do not want to import the full stylesheet if you do not intend to use all components.
+Unless you intend to use all components, you should not import the full stylesheet.
 See below how to import only the necessary stylesheets.
 :::

 To only import the required stylesheets: